PART 1: BEST PRACTICES TO ESTABLISH THE PERFECT NANNY RELATIONSHIP

 PART 2: BEST PRACTICES TO PRACTICE THE PERFECT NANNY RELATIONSHIP

 The honeymoon period is over, your nanny has been working for your family for some time, and routines have been established.
 What keeps your working nanny relationship in the best possible shape for the long term?

 As the family becomes more comfortable with the nanny, it can be easy to overlook touching base and keeping the lines of communication open.
 A suggestion for simple day to day reminders include keeping a notebook handy on the kitchen counter to jot down any questions, ideas or upcoming schedule changes to go over at the end of the day or week.
 Additionally, don’t overestimate the importance of having paid, brief, weekly or monthly meetings.
 This is the perfect way for everyone to address any child or job related issues.
 These meetings should ideally be at the same time and scheduled in the same way that any other corporate meeting would be, even if they are conducted informally.
 Communicating often, in a challenging employer-employee dynamic, is crucial.

 Extra Duties, Extra Pay

 You’ve hired a professional, so you likely already know the importance of paying your nanny a fair wage and on time.
 But many families find that as the children get older or an addition (human, canine or feline) joins the family, responsibilities also need to be reassessed.
-Written communication helps define the role your nanny plays, so be sure to change up the contract that you have with her if you are significantly adjusting her household duties and expectations.
-If you ask her to take on more in their job, be prepared to also compensate her accordingly and have it spelled out so that both parties understand and agree.
+Written communication helps define the role your nanny plays, so be sure to change up the contract that you have with them if you are significantly adjusting their household duties and expectations.
+If you ask them to take on more in their job, be prepared to also compensate them accordingly and have it spelled out so that both parties understand and agree.